ZhonghaoJiang/DeepVec/README.md

-# DeepVec: Determine Suitable Tests to Enhance the Robustness of Recurrent Neural Networks
+# DeepVec: State-vector Aware Test Suites Selection for Enhancing Recurrent Neural Network

 DeepVec has conducted experiments on the combination of 6 models and data sets.
 To illustrate the usage of the code of this project, the example of testing LSTM model trained with MNIST data set is illustrated as follows.